AMReX-Fusion/Furnace/Docs/source/timestepping.rst

-    This instructs the integration routine in Microphysics to not abort when the integration fails, but instead to tell the calling Castro routine that the integration failed so Castro can handle the retry itself.
+    This instructs the integration routine in Microphysics to not abort when the integration fails, but instead to tell the calling Furnace routine that the integration failed so Furnace can handle the retry itself.

     .. note::